-For a summer during college, I worked at the Fairmont Jasper Park Lodge and lived on-site in one of Canada’s longest log cabins (see below)–where running into an elk was a valid excuse for being late to work.
-It was a fun, adventure-filled summer.
-(It also remains the reason I can’t drink whisky sours.)
+One summer, I worked at the Fairmont Jasper Park Lodge and lived in a room inside one of Canada’s longest log cabins (see below).
+The whole summer staff combined to 750, so it was a huge operation, and staff kind of made their own town.
+We had The Bean, our cafeteria where you could get full-course meals for $2.50, with unlimited coffee, juice, and chocolate milk.
+It was the kind of place where running into an elk was a valid excuse for being late to work.
+It was a fun, adventure-filled summer to say the least.
+Jasper also remains the reason I can’t drink whisky sours. *shudder*

-I quickly fell for Squamish.
-It reminded me of Jasper, but offered an additional dose of variety (in shops and stores, neighbourhood flavours, amenities, and nature) and adventure (mountain biking, climbing, hiking, waterfalls, trails, kite surfing etc).
+We were only in Squamish for a few hours, but I quickly fell for it.
+It reminded me of Jasper, but offered an additional dose of variety (in shops and stores, neighbourhood flavours, amenities, and nature) and adventure everywhere you looked, in any variety you like: mountain biking, climbing, hiking, kite surfing…

-Not only is Squamish home to the granite monolith Stawamus Chief, but it’s the last Northern stop of Howe Sound, so spotting orcas and whales in the sound is not uncommon.
+Nestled inside the granite monolith that is the Stawamus Chief mountain, Squamish is an old logging town that is quickly transitioning into a place to live for young families, young business owners, and city-commuters. the last Northern stop of Howe Sound, so spotting orcas and whales in the sound is not uncommon.

-I could go on about Squamish (and I will because holy crap we’re moving there soon), but for the sake of detailing the trip, let’s hop back into the Jeep and head North another half hour to Whistler!
+I could go on about Squamish (and I will later because holy crap we’re moving there!), but for the sake of detailing the trip, let’s hop back into the Jeep and head North another half hour to Whistler!

-We were lucky enough to stay at the loveliest Airbnb (Sunpath 12) during our stay: a 2-bed, 2-bath townhome which had a lovely fireplace, a private hot tub and two balconies.
-Everything from the kitchen to the bathrooms were recently renovated and stocked with all the things you’d need but would often forget to bring: things like olive oil, salt and pepper, shampoos and conditioners, dishwasher detergent, towels, and umbrellas, to name a few.
+We stay at the loveliest Airbnb (Sunpath 12): a 2-bed, 2-bath townhome which had a lovely fireplace, a private hot tub and two balconies.
+Everything from the kitchen to the bathrooms were recently renovated and stocked with all the things you’d need and want on a trip, but wouldn’t bring or buy.
+Things like olive oil, salt and pepper, shampoos and conditioners, dishwasher detergent (aaas laundry machines), towels, and umbrellas.

 Now onto our main reason for staying in Whistler for the first leg of the trip: to bike!

-I only got into mountain biking this year (thanks to my guy) and caught the bike bug hard.
-But up until heading to Whistler, my downhill experience involved zipping around Kelso and Blue Mountain in Ontario.
-Going from that to riding down Whistler Mountain was like night and day.
-Especially considering I just got my cast off only days before leaving for this trip, it was exhilarating!
+I got into mountain biking this year (thanks to my guy) and caught the bug hard.
+But up until Whistler, my downhill experience involved zipping around Kelso and Blue Mountain in Ontario.
+Going from that to riding down Whistler Mountain was… crazy!
+Bigger, steeper, but cushier, wider, and less rocky.
+It was night and day!
+Fun, but kind of scary, especially considering I just got my cast off only days before leaving for this trip.
+Exhilarating fo sho!